 - Investigating a lead sales person's expense reports based on rumors of overstatement. - Investigating potential instances of fraud is within the internal auditor's normal responsibilities.
-It is not a violation. - Purchasing stock in a target organization after reading reports that it may be acquired. - Rule of Conduct 3.2 states, "Internal auditors shall not use information for any personal gain."
+It is not a violation. - Purchasing stock in a target organization after reading company reports that it may be acquired. - Rule of Conduct 3.2 states, "Internal auditors shall not use information for any personal gain."
 The stock purchase is a violation. - Disclosing confidential information in response to a court order. - The principle of confidentiality permits the disclosure of confidential information given a legal or professional obligation to do so.
 This disclosure is not a violation.

 You have completed the outline for this subunit.
-Study multiple-choice questions 15 and 16 on page 37.
+Study multiple-choice questions 13 and 14 on page 44.

-1.7 INTERNAL AUDIT ETHICS -- COMPETENCY
+1.6 ETHICS -- COMPETENCY

-1. Rules of Conduct - Competency
+Rules of Conduct - Competency